xiangyanfei212/Ocean_AI_model/README.md

 ### Backbone Model
 To run inference with the backbone model:
 1. Ensure the test data (```./sample_backbone/test/```) and normalization stats (```./sample_backbone/stats/```) are available.
-2. Use the trained model weights hosted at Trained Model Weights.
+2. Use the trained model weights hosted at Trained Model Weights. # TODO
 3. Run the following command:
 ```
 nohup python -u inference_backbone.py \